Overview of the Energy Conversion System Technology

 Arthur Schopenhauer 1788 -1860

-Each unit can be manifolded together, feeding a single large water turbine generator to produce any desired quantity of electricity and reducing capital expenditure.
+Each unit can be manifolded together, feeding a single large water turbine generator to produce any desired quantity of electricity, significantly reducing capital expenditure and increasing operational flexibility.

-A major advantage of ECS is its ability to generate 24/7 at full design capacity, irrespective of time or weather.
+The major advantage of the ECS is its ability to generate 24/7 at full design load, irrespective of time or weather.

-ECS-DM is, in effect, a closed-circuit hydropower station, which, with correct design standards, will have the same longevity as conventional hydro stations.
+ECS is, in effect, a closed-circuit hydropower station, which, with correct design and maintenance standards, will have the same longevity as conventional hydro stations.

-ECS-DM units can be located on Brownfield sites close to power demand centres, e.g., towns and heavy industry, saving on transmission costs, both electrical and capital.
+ECS units can be located on Brownfield sites close to power demand centres, e.g., towns and heavy industry, saving on capital cost and electricity transmission losses.

-ECS-DM units are well suited for large scale electrical generation and could form a new base load source of power, to replace conventional fossil fuel currently used.
+ECS units are well suited for large-scale electrical generation and could form a new base load source of power, to replace conventional fossil fuel currently used.

-For more technical details about ECS-DM go to ECS-DM How it Works.
+For more technical details about Energy Conversion System go to Energy Conversion System How it Works.